 The university takes measures to provide a safe campus environment for its students and employees.
 We offer prevention and awareness programs to promote awareness of sexual violence (including rape, acquaintance rape, domestic violence, dating violence, sexual assault, sexual harassment, and stalking).
 Ongoing annual training is also presented and monitored to encourage participation.

 The programs include:

 - Annual review of the The King's University Sexual Misconduct Policy which prohibits all forms of sexual violence and harassment;

 - Title IX compliance training;

-- Sexual Assault Prevention through EverFi;
+- Sexual Assault Prevention through Litmos;

-- AlcoholEdu through EverFi
+- Drugs and Alcohol training through Litmos